Redevelopment: AOB Parking Lot

 How can community members participate in current and future discussions?
 Will we receive updates?

-- As the City proceeds with selecting a developer, opportunities for community members to share input will be provided.
-As part of that process, the City will host a Zoom Town Hall in coordination with the chosen developer, for community information and feedback.
-The City will also provide regular updates via the city website and social media on other opportunities, such as surveys and further community discussion.
+As the City proceeds with selecting a developer, opportunities for community members to share input will be provided.
+As part of that process, the City will coordinate with the chosen developer to engage in feedback with the public about the project.
+The City will also provide regular updates via the city website and social media about the project.

 How do we submit our concerns or general comments for consideration?